 The suite of Google marketing products at your disposal can easily get confusing.
 Google Analytics, Optimize, Tag Manager, Data Studio, DoubleClick, and Ads.
 It’s hard to keep up with what each product gives you and how to best utilize them in the Google ecosystem to work together.
 One of the key products that then funnels down into products like Optimize, Data Studio, Analytics, and more is Ads.

-Getting in front of a customer is half the battle but to get there it comes at a cost.
+Getting in front of a customer is half the battle but getting there comes at a cost.
 Pay-per-click (PPC) advertising is the general form of Google Ads as it becomes a pay-to-play type of advertising.
 A common misconception is that to improve your PPC metrics, all you need to do is throw more money at your campaign.
 We’re happy to say that is not the case.
-There are varying tactics and methods you can use to reach the right audience, gain more clicks, and improve your quality scores without throwing more money at Google.
+You can use various tactics and methods to reach the right audience, gain more clicks, and improve your quality scores without throwing more money at Google.

 In this article, we cover four of our favorite strategies to consider when you’re assessing your Google Ads performance.

 We’re going to start at the beginning of the Google Ads experience, the keyword query that a user might enter to (hopefully) see your ad.
 It’s vital to your business advertising and the user that the keywords they enter are relevant to their search.
 If your ad for window washing shows up when a user searches how to clean an aquarium, you’re wasting your money and the searcher’s time.